-One of the most important steps in cat care is ear cleaning.
-As such, the question of "how to clean cat ears" is of great importance.
+One of the most critical steps in cat care is ear cleaning.
+As such, the question of "how to clean cat ears" is very important.
 Ear health is essential for a good-natured, comfortable, and peaceful cat.

 Let's learn together how to clean the ears of cats and what needs to be considered in this process.

 How To Clean Cat Ears?

 Cleaning the ears of your cat must be done regularly to prevent impurities from getting lodged there and to prevent inflammation of the ear canal: otitis.
 The anatomical particularity of the ear canal of our cats, L-shaped, descending vertically before forming a right angle, favors the accumulation of earwax.
 Earwax is a mixture of oily sebaceous glands and sweat glands in the external auditory canal.
 Stagnant ear secretions in the ears promote the development of foul odors.
 The earwax that accumulates needs to be evacuated to avoid too extended a maceration, promoting inflammation and the growth of bacteria.
 One of the consequences of this accumulation of earwax is the development of a common disease in cats, the infection of the ear, ie otitis.
 Cleaning and treating your cat's ears, therefore, promotes good health and reduces developing certain diseases.

 What Products To Use To Wash A Cat’s Ears?

 Before you know the answer to the question "how to clean cat ears": to ensure perfect hygiene of your cat's or kitten's ears and promote good health, it is essential to always use cleansing lotions and wipes, the pH of which will be adapted to your cat's skin.
 The texture will allow deep cleaning and elimination of earwax.
 The presence of antiseptics in a large number of solutions also prevents the development of bacteria that often cause excruciating ear infections.
 It is essential to use cleansing lotions with certain particularities in their composition: